There is a bit of truth in every joke. And there are quite a lot of jokes about product managers. Did you know the one above?

 And last: Do not forget to care about yourself

 You make a great contribution to your company’s growth and success.
 This is not easy and many times you will be the one that eliminates the chaos, cleans up after the others, and does things that are not in your job description.
 But on the other hand, you are the valuable link, you are the voice of the customer within your company.
 Be careful with your resources.
 Have a massage, take a short trip and even spoil yourself sometimes.
-Continue to educate yourself (read for example this article).
+Continue to educate yourself (read for example this HBR article or that one).
 Connect with peers (for example at the JTBD Master Class).
 Be proud of yourself!